-With the recently released LTE Apple Watch and upcoming HomePod, Apple keeps giving you more reasons to start using Apple Music.
+With the LTE Apple Watch and Apple HomePod, Apple keeps giving you more reasons to start using Apple Music.
 Apple’s music streaming service costs $9.99/month and has more than 40 million songs.
 The service has intelligent song recommendations along with editorially curated playlists.

 For mixtapes, bootlegs and live recordings that won’t be available on Apple Music, you can use iCloud Music Library to upload them to your personal cloud account (up to 100,000 songs).
 Or you can use a local third-party iOS app for your holdout music collection.

 There are multiple ways to handle this transition to Apple Music without leaving behind your own music collection.
 Let me walk you through it.

 iCloud Music Library is the glue that will hold your personal music collection together with Apple Music.
 This is not iTunes Match (which was the old way of doing the same thing).

 True to Apple’s iCloud services fashion, this process is a bit weird and not at all transparent.
 Some early users ended up losing their music collection so before you turn this feature on, I would suggest you make a full backup of your music collection — Time Machine is fine.

 When you flip the switch, here’s what happens:

 - If a song from your personal collection is available in the Apple Music catalog, it’s instantly matched and added to your library.
 No upload necessary.